Yaare Koogadali: Production

-Yaare Koogadali began filming in June 2012 at Rajkumar's residence.
+Yaare Koogadali began filming in June 2012 at Rajkumar's residence with Puneeth Rajkumar and Yogesh in the lead roles.
 V. Ravichandran made the first clap for a scene.
-Initially, actress Sameera Reddy was considered for and signed for the lead role, but she was later replaced by Bhavana.

-The film title is inspired from an old song "Yaare Koogadali Oore Horadali" from the film Sampathige Savaal which featured Puneeth's father Rajkumar in the lead role.
-The houses of hero and heroine were built in an open terrace by art director Jacki.
+Initially, Sameera Reddy was considered and signed for the lead role, but was later replaced by Bhavana, marking her second collaboration with Puneeth Rajkumar after Jackie The film's title was inspired from an old song "Yaare Koogadali Oore Horadali" in Sampathige Savaal which featured Puneeth's father Dr. Rajkumar in the lead role.

 Release

-The Central Board of Film Certification rated it U/A. The film opened on 20 December 2012 all over the state.
+The film was released on 20 December 2012 during Christmas weekend.

 Soundtrack

 Popular composer V. Harikrishna scored the songs and soundtrack.
-Director Yogaraj Bhat wrote the lyrics for one song while the rest were written by Dr. V Nagendra Prasad.
+Director Yogaraj Bhat wrote the lyrics for one song, while the rest were written by Dr. V Nagendra Prasad.

 Reception

 Critical response

 A critic from The Times of India scored the film at 3.5 out of 5 stars and says "Girish Karnad impresses with his small but important role as a doctor.
 Music by V Harikrishna has some catchy tunes.
 Cinematography by M Sukumaran is amazing".
 Srikanth Srinivasa from Rediff.com scored the film at 3 out of 5 stars and wrote "Harikrishna's background score is breezy and the film doesn't bore the viewer with unwanted songs.
 This movie is a neat family entertainer and worth a watch".
 A critic from NDTV wrote "Sukumar's camera work is excellent, while Guru Prasad's dialogues are funny and precise.
 Overall, it is an enjoyable film, which offers a lot of variety of entertainment".
 Shruti I L from DNA wrote "Yes, there could have been less bloodshed and better music.
 Actors like Achyutha and Rakesh should also have been put to better use and the second half could have been crisper.
 But don’t make these your reasons to not watch the film".
 A critic from Bangalore Mirror wrote "The background music is loud and hampers a decent sleep while watching the film.
 The camerawork is better than most other aspects of the film.
 Sukadhare’s break from filmmaking has not worked for him or the audience".